 - Scholarship and research skills: develop the skills required to conduct rigorous philosophical research, including philosophical writing and communication skills; and the ability to engage others’ work.

-- Professionalization and career preparation: understand the disciplinary norms and standards of research, and of professional and collegial engagement with others; and develop a portfolio and skills contributing to one’s career prospects, guided by one’s career goals and interests, and informed by knowledge of different possible career opportunities and trajectories.
+- Professionalization and career preparation: understand the disciplinary norms and standards of research, and of professional and collegial engagement with others; and develop a portfolio and skills contributing to one’s career prospects, guided by one’s career goals and interests, and informed by different possible career opportunities and trajectories.

 The Master of Arts program in philosophy requires a minimum of 30 s.h. of graduate credit and is offered without thesis.
 Students must earn a program grade-point average of at least 3.00.
-The M.A. is not offered as a terminal degree; it is awarded to students as they work successfully toward the Ph.D.

 Metaphysics and Epistemology